 Kate Cheeseman is a BAFTA winning director working in both film and television.
-She has just directed the season finale of Call the Midwife Series 8 and is about to start pre-production on series 9 episodes 1 & 2.
-She has also recently directed her fourth short film and is developing several feature projects.
+She has just directed episodes 1 and 2 of series 9 of Call the Midwife and before that directed the finale of season 8.
+She has also recently directed her fourth short film and is developing several feature film projects one of which has interest in the States for production next year.

 Kate originally started her career in film editing, before moving to direct documentary films where she took crews abroad and directed large scale reconstructions of train crashes, life boat rescues and house fires.
 Moving to fiction she was awarded a BAFTA, the Prix Danube Jury Prize and several further prizes and nominations for the serial and TV Film, Pig Heart Boy.
 Furthermore, she won an RTS Award and a BMA medal for previous scripted productions.